ashafaei/OD-test/README.md

 2. Easy method development and testing for future work.
 3. Quickly adding more datasets for evaluation.

 I have spent a long time refining this code.
 The final result is a modularized codebase that is reasonably efficient.
 I recommend that you take the time to understand the general architecture of the project before making substantial changes.
-Pull-requests are welcome.
+I welcome pull-requests.
 In particular, if you wish to add a new method to the evaluation or improve a part of the code.
 You can ask questions in [Issues](https://github.com/ashafaei/OD-test/issues).

 ## List of the Datasets